How Ignoring Training Hurts Your Business.

-Failing to invest in continuous learning for your team doesn’t just limit their growth
+Failing to invest in continuous learning for your team doesn’t just limit their growth, it actively holds your business back.

 Just because your team is technical doesn’t mean they automatically adopt new technology well.
 Ironically, IT teams are often among the most overloaded — tasked with maintaining legacy systems while implementing new ones.
+Without proper, structured training, even experienced engineers may delay or resist embracing new tools, frameworks, or platforms.

-In a recent survey, 58% of IT leaders cited insufficient internal training is the primary barrier to adopting new technologies .
+In a recent survey, 58% of IT leaders cited insufficient internal training is the primary barrier to adopting new technologies.

 Customer Satisfaction with untrained teams (65%)